derekbekoe/convey/docs/aci_demo.md

 ## Deploy to Azure Container Instances

-We only include this as an illustration to keep the command simple as traffic to the container is not encrypted:
+We only include this as an illustration to keep the command simple as traffic to the container is not secure:

 ```
 az group create -n nats -l westus